Raghad-Aljohani/ECBC-2025/README.md

 ### 3. Run the Shiny App

-To launch the interactive map locally:
+To launch the interactive map locally (ex. for the "dirty map"):

 ```
 shiny::runApp("shiny_app/final_app.R")
 ```

-Once running, the map will open in your browser with an animated timeline of entity mentions by year (1606–1626).
+Once running, the map will open in your browser with an animated timeline of entity mentions by year.